 Georgia County websites must conform to the USGenWeb guildlines.
 Please visit their County Site Guidelines page for information on site content, maintenance and useful links.
 Particularly, visit the USGenWeb Logo page to get details and images for displaying the official GAGenWeb logo on your websites.

 Additionally, please familiarize yourself with information on copyright laws as posted on the USGenWeb site.

 To keep the team informed on relevant issues regarding the GAGenWeb Project and to allow members to network and help each other, each member of the GAGenWeb project is required to subscribe to the MailList.
-For more information on the MailList and how it works, visit our GAGenWeb MailList Information page.
+You will be subscribed by the SC or the ASC.

 The GAGenWeb Project ByLaws

 Article 1: Name

 The name of this organization shall be “The GAGenWeb Project.”